-NEW EXHIBITION at ST. TAMMANY ART ASSOCIATION - 320 N. Columbia St.
+EXHIBITION at ST. TAMMANY ART ASSOCIATION - 320 N. Columbia St.

-il⋅lus⋅trate will include the work of Shiho Pate, an illustrator for The Cartoon Network’s online games; Chris Hsu, illustrator for The Boo‐Boos that Changed the World and Appleseed Magazine; Britt Spencer, illustrator of three children’s books and the graphic novel Journey By Starlight; Lindsay Ryden, designer of the humorous “Real Life Musings” greeting cards and illustrator of Frank the Chair Visits Kansas; and Hannah Gumbo, illustrator of the upcoming The Book that Wanted to be Red.
+il⋅lus⋅trate includes the work of Shiho Pate, an illustrator for The Cartoon Network’s online games; Chris Hsu, illustrator for The Boo‐Boos that Changed the World and Appleseed Magazine; Britt Spencer, illustrator of three children’s books and the graphic novel Journey By Starlight; Lindsay Ryden, designer of the humorous “Real Life Musings” greeting cards and illustrator of Frank the Chair Visits Kansas; and Hannah Gumbo, illustrator of the upcoming The Book that Wanted to be Red.

 The festival and exhibition at STAA are free and open to the public.
 Street parking and in "oxlots" (public parking lots) are all free.